web333wiki/web3-wiki/cards/Ethereum.md

   - **[[Avalanche]]:** Uses a novel consensus protocol to achieve fast finality and supports subnetworks for custom blockchain creation.
 - **EVM-Compatible Chains (e.g., [[BNB chain]], [[Polygon]]):** These chains leverage Ethereum's [[EVM]], allowing for easy porting of Ethereum dApps.
 They often offer lower fees and faster transactions but might have different decentralization or security trade-offs compared to Ethereum mainnet.
 Ethereum's strategy incorporates Layer 2 solutions as the primary scaling method while maintaining its security and decentralization.

-Ethereum's approach to scaling via Layer 2 solutions and its continuous protocol upgrades (like [[Dencun upgrade]] and the upcoming [[Pectra Upgrade]]) aim to maintain its leading position while addressing its historical limitations.
+Ethereum's approach to scaling via Layer 2 solutions and its continuous protocol upgrades (like [[Dencun upgrade]] and the upcoming [[Pectra upgrade]]) aim to maintain its leading position while addressing its historical limitations.

 ## Related Concepts